NEW UPDATE: Payments Awarded for Covid-19 Pandemic Unemployment Payment and Enhanced Illness Benefit

 People returning to work

-Last week, some 33,000 people closed their claim for the Pandemic Unemployment Payment of which 26,000 reported that they were returning to work.
-Of those 26,000 returning to work, approx. 21,900 are receiving their last payment this week.
+Last week, some 30,000 people closed their claim for the Pandemic Unemployment Payment of which 23,900 reported that they were returning to work.
+Of those 23,900 returning to work, approx. 17,900 are receiving their last payment this week.
 As the Pandemic Unemployment Payment is a weekly payment paid in arrears, there can be a one week lag in how closures, due to people returning to work, are reflected in the payment data.

-The 21,900 individuals who closed their claim as they return to work are eligible for a final payment, as they were unemployed in the week for which this payment is due.
+Since the peak on 5th May of the numbers receiving a Pandemic Unemployment Payment, the number of PUP recipients from the Construction sector has dropped by 50%, Manufacturing by 35% and Wholesale and Retail Trade by 30%.
+This week sees the numbers in the Wholesale sector dropping faster than Construction for the first time.
+The numbers in the Accommodation and Food Service activities returning to work have surpassed those returning to work in Manufacturing.

-Looking at the age profile of employees returning to work this week, the largest cohort are those aged 35-44 with 7,100 returning (up from 6,200 last week).
-There are 5,500 employees aged 25-34 returning this week, up 500 on last week while 4,600 people under 25 are returning to their jobs this week which is up 1,000 on last week.
+Looking at the age profile of employees returning to work this week, the largest cohort are those aged 35-44 with 6,000 returning.
+Another 5,100 employees aged 25-34 and 4,500 more under age 25 are returning to work.
 Full details are available at Appendix 7.

-With the Government’s Roadmap for the Reopening of Society and Business now in Phase Two, the Department of Employment Affairs and Social Protection is instructing workers who are returning to work that they must close their claim for the Pandemic Unemployment Payment (PUP).
+With the Government’s Roadmap for the Reopening of Society and Business now in Phase Two, the Department of Employment Affairs and Social Protection continues to remind workers who are returning to work that they must close their claim for the Pandemic Unemployment Payment (PUP).

 In order to ensure that their claim is processed correctly, workers who will be returning to work must close their claim for the PUP payment on the actual date that they start back at work.
-Since the commencement of Phase One of the Government’s Roadmap for the Reopening of Society and Business, some 108,000 employees have closed their claims and returned to work.
+Since the commencement of Phase One of the Government’s Roadmap for the Reopening of Society and Business, over 125,000 employees have closed their claims and returned to work.

 The easiest way to close a claim for the Pandemic Unemployment Payment is online via www.mywelfare.ie.
 Any worker returning to work with an enquiry about closing their claim, can contact the Department’s dedicated income support helpline at 1890 800 024 (Monday to Friday from 9.00am to 5.00pm).